TylerGubala/lua-make-windows/README.md

 A short script with some error printing; expanded version of https://blog.spreendigital.de/2015/01/16/how-to-compile-lua-5-3-0-for-windows/

-Credit to the original author
+Credit to the original author, Dennis D. Spreen

 ## Requirements